-A team of European scientists has successfully simulated a "black hole bomb" in the laboratory, turning a 50-year-old physics theory into reality right on Earth.
+A team of European scientists has successfully simulated a "black hole bomb" in the laboratory, turning a 50-year-old physics theory into reality right here on Earth.

 Báo Khoa học và Đời sống•13/07/2025

-The concept of a “black hole bomb” is no longer science fiction, but has become an experimental tool for the future of world physics.
-(Photo: Scientific American) Readers are invited to watch more videos : Iris scanning tool to verify human identity | VTV24
+The concept of "black hole bombs" is no longer science fiction, but has become an experimental tool for the future of world physics.
+(Image: Scientific American) Readers are invited to watch the following video : Iris scanning tool to verify human identity | VTV24

 Comment (0)